Phonics Pathways is a complete phonics program, self-contained within one large book so you do not need a separate teacher’s manual.

 An index to spelling rules, spelling and pronunciation charts, plural and suffix spelling charts, and two pages of “Vision and Motor Coordination Training Exercises” are at the back of the book.
 Try some of these exercises if you have a child who seems to have minor learning disabilities.

-Phonics Pathways is among my Top Picks because it does a great job of teaching phonics, it is very reasonably priced for such a comprehensive program, it is easy for parents to use, and it has options that can make it more multi-sensory.
+Phonics Pathways is among my Top Picks because it does a great job of teaching phonics, it's very reasonably priced for such a comprehensive program, it's easy for parents to use, and it has options that can make it more multi-sensory.